 Franchise Law: Developing A Franchise System

-Franchise law is a broad category that also encompasses dealerships, licensing, trademarks and trade regulations.
+Franchise law is a broad category that encompasses dealerships, licensing, trademarks and trade regulations.
 In the United States, franchising is governed by both federal and state laws: the federal law is enforced by the Federal Trade Commission, and the state laws by the state agencies.
 Because franchise laws are complex and vary from state to state, you will need legal help if you are developing a franchise system.

 Why Contact A Franchise Law Attorney?